What is the Pennsylvania bar exam?

 The regular deadline for registering for the February 2019 bar exam in Pennsylvania is October 30, 2018.
 The regular deadline for the July 2019 exam is April 15, 2019.
 For more details on these deadlines, please see the Pennsylvania Board of Law Examiners' website.

 When Will I Receive My Pennsylvania Bar Exam Results?

 February bar examination results are available approximately five weeks after administration of the exam.
 July bar examination results are available approximately nine weeks after administration of the exam.
 Results are posted publicly on the Pennsylvania Board of Law Examiners’ website.

-Pennsylvania Bar Exam Prep Course
+What is the Best Pennsylvania Bar Exam Prep Course?

 Quimbee does not provide state-specific coverage for the Pennsylvania bar exam, but you can use Quimbee MBE Review to supplement your prep.
 Heavy and cumbersome coursebooks are a thing of the past.
 All of the course material for Quimbee MBE Review is available from your computer.

 Quimbee’s course offers several full-length practice MBEs and thousands of MBE practice questions—many licensed directly from the NCBE.